jeongoon/elmnt-scrollpicker/README.md

 # Testing Environment

-I'm a chef and but still using Linux since 2001.
-I don't have enough chance to check on Apple product.

 - Firefox (currently 94.0.1) on Arch linux
 - Vivaldi
 - [`Gnome Web Epiphany`](https://apps.gnome.org/en-GB/app/org.gnome.Epiphany/)

+I'm a chef and not professional programmer but am still using Linux since 2001. my 8 years old laptop can only run Linux smoothly.
+And I don't have enough chance to check things on Apple product, either.

+so, if you need more techincal support on other platform, please contribute your solution.

 # More Information